Goodbye to the Human Race!

 When grown men, who should be setting a good example for younger folks, start acting hatefully towards kids—who could practically be their own children—it’s time to think about what this means for our future.
 This worrying trend makes us question where our society's morals and ethics are headed.
 These adults, who have influence and authority, aren’t just missing the mark on guiding the youth; they’re actually fueling a cycle of negativity and hostility that could have big consequences.

-This mean behavior kicked off because of something as small as a game (like the Redskins/Eagles game last night).
+This mean behavior kicked off because of something as small as a game (the Redskins/Eagles game last night).
 Sure, games can get intense, but they should never be an excuse for hate or aggression.
 Seriously, there’s nothing—absolutely nothing—that justifies being hateful to others, no matter what.
 Such attitudes not only make the people doing it look bad but also create a toxic environment that can mess with young minds emotionally and mentally.
+On top of that, it ruins things for everyone else around them.

 The people we grow up to be are heavily influenced by our experiences and interactions.
 When young folks face negativity, hostility, or outright hate from adults, it can cause all sorts of problems.
 If their early experiences are mostly negative, how can we expect them to spread kindness, empathy, and understanding?
 The values we teach kids while they’re growing up are super important; they’re the building blocks of their character.